The Origins of All 30 NBA Team Names

 Golden State Warriors

-The Philadelphia Warriors won the championship in the inaugural 1946-47 season of the Basketball Association of America.
+The Philadelphia Warriors, named after the 1920s team that played in the American Basketball League, won the championship in the inaugural 1946-47 season of the Basketball Association of America.
 The Warriors moved from Philadelphia to San Francisco after the 1961-62 season and retained their nickname.
 When the team relocated across the Bay to Oakland in 1971, they were renamed the Golden State Warriors.

 According to Michael Leo Donovan's book on team nicknames, Yankees to Fighting Irish: What's Behind Your Favorite Team's Name, the Pacers' nickname was decided upon in 1967 by the team's original investors, including attorney Richard Tinkham.
 The nickname is a reference to Indiana's rich harness and auto racing history.
 Pacing describes one of the main gaits for harness racing, while pace cars are used for auto races, such as the Indianapolis 500.